vidushityagi8/bonjour-video-app/README.md

 ## About The Project

-This project is a solution to the challenge posed by the Microsoft Engage 2021 Engagement & Mentorship Program for engineering students.
-The challenge was to build a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using your product to have a video conversation.
+This project is the solution to the challenge posed by Microsoft India Team as a part of the Engagement & Mentorship Program – Engage 2021 for engineering students.
+The challenge statement was , "Your solution should be a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using your product to have a video conversation."

-### Built With
+### Tech Stack Used

 - Express
 - Bootstrap